 Mardi Gras, a bit like Easter and Christmas, is disputed in its Christian origins.

-Whereas there are “pagan” elements to both Christmas (like Christmas trees) and Easter (like the Easter bunny), Mardi Gras may have had its roots in pagan celebrations of spring time and fertility.
-There is some history to suggest that before a period of fasting (such as Lent), Romans would spend a day overindulging in the things they would have to give up during their fast.
+Like there are “pagan” elements to both Christmas (Christmas trees) and Easter (the Easter bunny), Mardi Gras can most directly trace its roots to pagan celebrations of spring time and fertility.
+History also suggests that before a period of fasting each year, Romans would spend a day overindulging in the things they would have to give up during their fast.

-For others, Fat Tuesday was a feast that was thrown to use up all the food in the house that could not be eaten during Lent, like oil, butter, meat and eggs.
+For Catholics, Fat Tuesday started a feast that was thrown to use up all the food in the house that could not be eaten during Lent, like oil, butter, meat and eggs.
 Better to eat it all on one day than to let it go to waste!

 Though Mardi Gras conjures up pictures of excess and sinfulness, Ordinary Time for the Catholic church is understood as a season of growth and maturing.
 It symbolizes, in some sense, the life of Christ (as opposed to the seasons celebrating His life and death).
-It is the period between Christmas and Easter (and then the longer period between Easter and Christmas) in which one learns to embody the life of Christ by dying to one’s self.
+It is the period between Christmas and Easter in which one learns to embody the life of Christ by dying to one’s self.

 So what does all of this mean for Christians?

-Yet, there is something beautiful to the season of Ordinary Time surrounding the season of Mardi Gras.
-It’s easy for us to celebrate Christian holidays like Christmas and Easter because we have made really big events out of Jesus’ birth and later resurrection.
+Yet, there is something beautiful about the season of Ordinary Time leading up to Mardi Gras.
+It’s easy for us to celebrate Christian holidays like Christmas and Easter because we have made really big events out of Jesus’ birth and resurrection.

 But if we’re honest, we often have a harder time celebrating the life of Jesus, even though it encompasses the majority of Jesus life.
 What would it look like if the Church was more intentional to embody the life of Jesus in all of the “ordinary” times in life?

-Mardi Gras may have grown to represent more than the beginning of a season of fasting, but we have the choice as the Church to take these moments, these times like Mardi Gras, to reflect on the life of Jesus—it’s an opportunity to live not for our basest desires, but following the way of Christ.
+Mardi Gras may have grown to represent more than the beginning of a season of fasting, but we have the choice as the Church to take these moments, these times like Mardi Gras, to reflect on the life of Jesus — it’s actually an opportunity to live not for our basest desires, but following the way of Christ.